yudhanjaya/yudhanjaya-garden-test/_notes/Public/Works in Progress.md

 - Finish porting yudhanjaya.com from Notion to Github
 - Work on Salvage Crew 2
 - Finalize configuration stuff on my computers - this includes upgrading main PC and setting up a low-power (<5W) writing setup.
+I need this to not waste power at the homestead.
 - Check in and update on homestead progress